valkey-io/valkey-doc/topics/eval-intro.md

 * `SCRIPT LOAD script`: this command registers the specified script in the Valkey script cache.
   It is a useful command in all the contexts where we want to ensure that `EVALSHA` doesn't not fail (for instance, in a pipeline or when called from a [`MULTI`/`EXEC` transaction](transactions.md)), without the need to execute the script.

-* `SCRIPT SHOW sha1`: this command show server-side script in the script cache.
+* `SCRIPT SHOW`: this command shows the original source code for a script that is stored in the script cache.
   It is useful to help users easily obtain scripts using signature.

 * `SCRIPT KILL`: this command is the only way to interrupt a long-running script (a.k.a slow script), short of shutting down the server.